exyi/coberec/docs/thesis/approaches.md

 The API is quite straightforward -- the plugin simply adds new source files to the C# compilation object.
 The difference from a separate code generation process is that the source generator has access to the metadata about the other compiled types.
-We will have to wait to see what will turn up in the .NET ecosystem; all of this is still in the future.
+It remains to be seen what will turn up in the .NET ecosystem.
 It seems, however, that it should be possible to generate code that depends on the metadata of other types -- possibly replacing serializers, dependency injection frameworks and many more libraries that are currently reflection-based.

 Let us show the code example from the [Source Generators announcement](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/):